federvieh/selma/README.md

 Selma
 =====
-Selma is an Android app that allows you to learn a new language using the Assimil language training courses' MP3 CDs in a convenient way.
+Selma is an Android app that helps you in learning a new language using the Assimil language training courses' MP3 CDs.

 **Important notice:** The MP3 files that are needed for using this app are not contained.
 You need to buy the course (book and MP3 CD) separately and transfer the MP3s from the CD onto your android device.
 The app cannot be used without.